collapsed-stacks/startups/questions/5394/startup-share-exchange.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2015-05-29
 - score: 1

-<p>Most stock option agreements won't let you exchange an option.
+Most stock option agreements won't let you exchange an option.
 To exercise a stock option, you usually need to be an employee of the company.
-If you've traded a stock option with someone else, then they are useless because you can't exercise them.</p>
+If you've traded a stock option with someone else, then they are useless because you can't exercise them.

-<p>Most stock agreements give the company the right of first refusal to purchase your stock if you want to sell it.
+Most stock agreements give the company the right of first refusal to purchase your stock if you want to sell it.
 That means if you have a buyer who wants to buy them for $1 each, then you have to give your company the option to buy at that price.
-So at a minimum, you'd have to tell your company, and the executives would likely not look favorably on you wanting to exchange your stock.</p>
+So at a minimum, you'd have to tell your company, and the executives would likely not look favorably on you wanting to exchange your stock.